How the Byrds Went Psychedelic on ‘Fifth Dimension’

 Much of Fifth Dimension, the Byrds' third album, was recorded after singer-songwriter Gene Clark left the band.
 Released July 18, 1966, Fifth Dimension helped introduce fans to psychedelic rock.
 Critical reviews were mixed but the album demonstrated the Byrds' evolution from folk-rock to a more experimental style.

 "Eight Miles High" was the album's first single, a collaborative effort between Clark, David Crosby and Roger McGuinn, then known as Jim.
-"The previous year, 1965, we’d been on a trip to England," McGuinn told The Guardian.
+"The previous year, 1965, we’d been on a trip to England," McGuinn told the Guardian in 2014.
 "It was our first time on a plane, and I had the idea of writing a song about it.
 Gene asked: 'How high do you think that plane was flying?'
 I thought about seven miles, but the Beatles had a song called 'Eight Days a Week,' so we changed it to 'Eight Miles High' because we thought that would be cooler."

 "Eight Miles High" featured guitar work inspired by sitarist Ravi Shankar.
 The belief that 'Eight Miles High' was about drug use had it banned by some radio stations. "'Eight Miles High' has been called the first psychedelic record," McGuinn said.
 "It’s true we’d been experimenting with LSD, and the title does contain the word 'high,' so if people want to say that, that’s great."